gitter-badger/xsolla-sdk-php/README.md

 ## Installation

-Using [Composer](http://getcomposer.org) is the recommended way to install Xsolla PHP SDK
+Using [Composer](http://getcomposer.org) is the recommended way to install Xsolla PHP SDK.

-1. Download and install Composer.
+1\.
+Download and install Composer.

 ``` bash
 $ cd path/to/your/project
 $ curl -s "http://getcomposer.org/installer" | php
 ```

-1. Add this in your project's `composer.json` file:
+2\.
+Add this in your project's `composer.json` file.

 ``` json
 {